What is naltrexone?

-If your child is taking this medication, he should be monitored by a specialist medical practitioner like a psychiatrist.
+If your child is taking this medication, they should be monitored by a specialist medical practitioner like a psychiatrist.
 Your child needs regular appointments with this professional.

 This therapy has not yet been rated.
 Some research has shown that naltrexone doesn’t improve the core characteristics of autism.